g12bftd/Kaggle-Based-Projects/README.md

 Given data about customers, we aim to use clustering algorithms to segment the customers and classify them appropriately.
 We use PCA and Autoencoders to reduce the data dimensionality

+# Predicting Disease by Analyzing Images

+We have a folder containing images of lung CT scans and the corresponding diseases.
+The objective is to use a deep neural network to classify the disease based on the image of the lung.